 Master of Arts in Economics

 A master of arts in economics is designed for students interested in an applied economics degree with a maximum of electives.
-This degree improves your knowledge of economic theory and its applications, and prepares you for a variety of public and private sector careers.
+This program improves your knowledge of economic theory and its applications, and prepares you for a variety of public and private sector careers.

 We offer courses in traditional economics fields including labor economics, public finance, industrial organization and regulation and natural resources and environmental economics.
 Many students specialize by combining these economics courses with those in agricultural economics, business administration, finance, operations research, energy policy, experimental economics and urban affairs.
 M.A. students interested in international issues can choose from a variety of courses in international monetary economics and economic development.